lijid/Projects/README.md

 # Projects

-All the projects related to machine learning are consolidated in this !
+Projects related to machine learning can be found here !